-While the number of primary public schools grew 40 percent from 2001 to 2011, reports that private primary schools increased by 1000 percent in that same time period.
-With many essential services being privatised, community members can feel like they have even less of a stake in politics, and suffer from more political apathy since the government does not provide necessary services.
+While the number of primary public schools grew by 40 per cent from 2001 to 2011, reports that private primary schools increased by 1000 per cent in that same period.
+With many essential services being privatised, community members can feel like they have even less of a stake in politics and suffer from more political apathy since the government does not provide the necessary services.

 What are the consequences of political apathy?

 The consequences of political apathy on communities are wide-ranging.
 Those in positions of power have who face little accountability for their actions or have a low risk of being voted out of office maintain their authority, while citizens rarely see their lives improve.

-For example, the marginalised indigenous Wayuu people have faced a famine which has killed hundreds of children due to the mismanagement of public funds from authorities in La Guajira, Columbia.
-According to former senator and former governor of La Guajira, Jorge Ballesteros, corruption and misallocation of government resources had greatly contributed to the famine, and only 30 percent of all La Guajira government resources reached the communities.
-The lack of political willingness of government authorities to help the marginalised indigenous community is a form of political discrimination, and leads to a lack of political engagement of the Indigenous Wayuu people.
+For example, the marginalised indigenous Wayuu people have faced a famine which has killed hundreds of children due to the mismanagement of public funds by authorities in La Guajira, Columbia.
+According to former senator and former governor of La Guajira, Jorge Ballesteros, corruption and misallocation of government resources had greatly contributed to the famine, and only 30 per cent of all La Guajira government resources reached the communities.
+The lack of political will of government authorities to help the marginalised, indigenous community is a form of political discrimination and leads to a lack of political engagement of the Indigenous Wayuu people.

-In order to spark genuine political action, political and social reforms must take place, including the electoral body, electoral process, and political parties who must work together with citizen support to create safe and approachable environments for all citizens to participate.
+To spark genuine political action, political and social reforms must take place, including the electoral body, electoral process, and political parties that must work together with citizen support to create safe and approachable environments in which all citizens participate.
 Citizens deserve to be empowered to make decisions for their communities to improve their lives.
-They also must see a benefit to participating in governance and see positive impacts of dedicating time and resources in becoming politically engaged.
+They also must see a benefit to participating in governance and see the positive impacts of dedicating time and resources to becoming politically engaged.